Learning Management Systems (LMSs) are enhancing the educational

 that someone else has obtained it prior to the registration process.

 This is not true.
-Unlike publisher-created content from the CMS
+Unlike publisher-created content from the LMS

 vendor (who has already obtained the necessary permission), content